“We love tryouts!” -nobody.

 As much as we strive to make them fun at Cincy SC, we know that tryouts can be a challenging and stressful time for players, parents, and coaches.
 We wanted to share some of our thoughts on the process.

 We’ve had a phenomenal response to our tryouts this year.
-Player registrations are 53% higher than any prior year, despite $0 spent on online advertising, billboards, or yard signs.
+Player registrations are 40% higher than last year, which was 53% higher than any prior year, despite $0 spent on online advertising, billboards, or yard signs.
 We don’t want to become a “big” club.
-We’re committed to 3 teams at 7v7 and 9v9 and 2 teams at each 11v11 age group, which means tryouts will be more competitive than ever and our teams will be stronger than ever before.
+We’re committed to 3 teams at 7v7 and 9v9 and (usually) 2 teams at each 11v11 age group, which means tryouts will be more competitive than ever and our teams will be stronger than ever before.

 Every year we try to find the best development environment for each player, build on a strong core, and find room for new talent.
 For current Cincy SC players, their performance, development, and attitude over the past year are the most important factors in the decision for the next year.
 There’s no promise that they will be offered a spot on the same team as last year, or a spot at all if their development has not kept up with other players.

 We have three nights of tryouts, and then we start making offers.
+(We aren’t allowed to offer players from outside the club until May 31 though.)
 The faster we get responses, the easier it is for us to get answers to players that are waiting anxiously on the bubble.
 New players are rarely offered spots on our Premier (1st) teams based solely on a short tryout.
 However, all players have the opportunity to prove they belong on those teams through their performance at and after tryouts.